SwissMicros DM15 Scientific Calculator

 Traditionally programs were keyed directly into a calculator.
 In many calculators the program contents are preserved by using CMOS integrated circuits.
 These devices require almost no power to retain the program semi-permanently in memory.
 This way of retaining programs can sometimes cause problems.
 It is no fun to spend hours programming a calculator only to have the contents disappear when the battery is changed.
 As long as the battery is replaced within about 20 seconds existing programs should not be lost.
 Connecting the calculator to a USB port during the battery change may also help.
 There is always the risk that the program contents will be lost if, for example, the new battery is dropped on the floor.

-A better solution is to pair the DM15 and DM15L calculators with a computer based hp15C Simulator written by Torsten Manz.
-The Simulator runs on PC Windows, Linux and Mac OSX.
-This program runs a realistic simulation of the hp15C calculator with many additional features including program data exchange with the DM15 calculators.
+A better solution is to pair the DM15 and DM15L calculators with a computer based hp-15c Simulator written by Torsten Manz.
+The Simulator runs on PC Windows, Linux and macOS.
+This program runs a realistic simulation of the hp-15c calculator with many additional features including program data exchange with the DM15 calculators.
 In addition full program documentation can be added, saved with a program and also as a separate HTML file.
 The Simulator itself is also well documented.
-Here in New Zealand, with my current ISP - Actrix, this link is not working.
-Other ISPs are fine.
-The latest beta versions with Matrix Functions are available here: Beta hp15c Simulator versions.
+The latest hp-15c Simulator version 4.0.00 now has Matrix support and enhanced documentation capabilities.

 One convenience is that you can paste numbers directly into the display using control or command v.
-Numbers can be copied from the display, in the same way, by clicking on the display and using control or command s.
-Direct computer keyboard mapping of hp15c keys allows for rapid data entry and correction during entry.
+Numbers can be copied from the display, in the same way, by clicking on the display and using control or command c.
+Direct computer keyboard mapping of hp-15c keys allows for rapid data entry and correction during entry.

 This is now my standard way of programming these calculators.
 I write and document the programs in the Simulator and then I transfer the program to the DM15 or DM15L calculator.
 The Simulator documentation explains how.
 I have the process working for both Linux and Mac OSX.
 For Puppy Precise Linux 5.6 all I had to do was copy ttyUSB0 from /dev/usb to /dev.
 Creating a link in /dev to /dev/usb/ttyUSB0 would have done the same thing.
 For the Mac, nothing needs to be done once the Mac is set up for firmware updates.
 Just follow the instructions in the Simulator documentation.